RebeccaRGB/intercal-alu/docs/info.md

 | `OR16` (4)      | 77    |       | 32879      |
 | `XOR16` (6)     | 77    |       | 32875      |

 These test cases are included in the (unfortunately Python and not INTERCAL) `test.py` file.
-As these are likely the only INTERCAL operations any sensible person will ever perform, they should be sufficient for testing purposes.
+As these are likely more INTERCAL operations than any sensible person will ever perform, they should be sufficient for testing purposes.
 However, for curiosity's sake, an extensive set of additional test cases have also been included.

 \* Not found in the INTERCAL manual.